Charts

 - Use navigation to switch between chart examples

-- Register Chart.js components
+- Register Chart.js and AG Charts components

 - Style charts with options and colors